Search Results :

 Name ID Format Email

-Root URL Leave empty or Base URL of Service Provider
+Root URL Leave empty or Provide Base URL from Service Provider Settings tab

-Valid Redirect URIs The ACS (Assertion Consumer Service) URL from the plugin's Service Provider Metadata tab
+Valid Redirect URIs The ACS (Assertion Consumer Service) URL from the plugin's Service Provider Settings tab

-• Under Fine Grain SAML Endpoint Configuration, configure the following in Keycloak:
+• Under Fine Grain SAML Endpoint Configuration, Enter the following details:

-• Assertion Consumer Service POST Binding URL The ACS (Assertion Consumer Service) URL from the plugin's Service Provider Metadata tab
+• Assertion Consumer Service POST Binding URL The ACS (Assertion Consumer Service) URL from the plugin's Service Provider Settings tab

 Logout Service Redirect Binding URL (Optional) The Single Logout URL from the plugin's Service Provider Metadata tab